 Reentry Services Division

-The Central Office campus is located in Washington, DC near the U.S. Capitol, federal courts, and the Department of Justice headquarters.
-The Central Office oversees the operations of all six regional offices.
+The Central Office campus is in Washington, DC.
+It is near the U.S. Capitol, Department of Justice headquarters, and the U.S. District Court.
+It oversees all six regional offices.

 Mid-Atlantic Regional Office